Source: Courtesy of Wikimedia Commons

 Bishop François de Laval* for his part wrote personally to the Superior of the Hospitallers of Bayeux: “My dear Mother, there is every reason to glorify God for the course of action he has followed with respect to our Sister Catherine de Saint-Augustin.
 She was a soul he had chosen in order to impart to her very great and very special blessings.
 Her saintliness will be better known in heaven than in this life, for assuredly she is exceptional.
 She has accomplished much and suffered much with inviolable faithfulness and with a courage that was above the ordinary: her love for her fellow man was able to take in anything, no matter how difficult.
 I have no need of the extraordinary things which took place within her in order to be convinced of her saintliness; her real virtues make it perfectly known to me.”

-By the overflowing activity of her life as well as by her discretion and her good humour, Mother Catherine proved that she was by no means a hysterical woman.
-Aware that he was writing a book likely to arouse controversy, Father Ragueneau began it by a foreword.
+Mother Catherine, bustling with activity, discreet, and in good humour, showed no signs of mental illness.
+Aware that he was writing a book likely to arouse controversy, Father Ragueneau began it with a foreword.
 In this preliminary vindication, Mother Catherine appeared as a well-balanced person, secure from all the snares of the imagination.
-The Vie began with a symbolic picture engraved at Bishop Laval’s request.
+The biography began with a symbolic picture engraved at Bishop Laval’s request.
 At the bottom were to be seen Satan and the souls in purgatory; in the centre, angels helped Mother Catherine to support a large cross; in the sky Father Brébeuf was holding a palm in his hand; at the very top were the Virgin and Our Lord.
 This picture is a sort of condensed biography, which makes no impression on the 20th century.
 Instead of this complicated iconography, we prefer the likeness of the delicate face of Mother Catherine de Longpré that adorns the little private chapel in the Hôtel-Dieu in Quebec.
-Lively and wide-awake, this delightful young Norman girl hurled herself into paradise at a heroic pace.
+Lively and wide awake, this delightful young Norman girl hurled herself into paradise at a heroic pace.
 She must be depicted above all as a missionary on foreign soil, as a nurse, as an enterprising woman who died with a “Te Deum” on her lips.
 In that way she will emerge gloriously from the shadows, reassuring both theologians and psychiatrists.

 Marie Guyart de l’Incarnation, Lettres (Martin); Lettres (Richaudeau).
 JR (Thwaites), XXXII.
 Juchereau, Annales (Jamet).
 Paul Ragueneau, La vie de Mère Catherine de Saint-Augustin (Paris, 1671).
 P.-G. Roy, La Fille de Québec, I, 207–8.
 Les Ursulines de Québec, I, 9.